GhaiAyush/Face-mask-detection/README.md

-# 😷 Face Mask Detection using YOLOv8 & Streamlit
+# 😷 Face Mask Detection using YOLOv8

 > Real-time detection of **with mask**, **without mask**, and **incorrectly worn mask** using YOLOv8 — wrapped in a beautiful Streamlit web app!